akash-akya/vix/DEVELOPMENT.md

 * Bump version and push to master branch

-* Create new release at: https://github.com/akash-akya/vix/releases.
+* Create new release at: https://github.com/akash-akya/vix/releases
   Github Actions and TravisCI creates pre-compiled NIF artifacts and push to the release.
   Wait for all the release to be available.
 Ensure artifacts are created for all Beam NIF versions, like `2.16`, `2.17`

+* Ensure all pre-built NIF packages are created

-* On local machine, remove existing pre-built NIF, cache and checksum `rm -rf cache/ priv/* checksum.exs`
+* On local machine, remove existing pre-built NIF packages, cache and checksum `rm -rf cache/ priv/* checksum.exs`

 * Remove existing compiled files `rm -rf _build/*/lib/vix`